 The Freedom Story was founded in 2008 to help prevent child trafficking and exploitation in Northern Thailand.
-With a grant from Facebook and the Disaster Recovery Network at GlobalGiving, The Freedom Story was able to implement a relief and recovery program in Nan Province in partnership with a local staff member from the impacted village.
+With a grant from Facebook and the Disaster Recovery Team at GlobalGiving, The Freedom Story was able to implement a relief and recovery program in Nan Province in partnership with a local staff member from the impacted village.

 The Freedom Story assisted in rebuilding some of more than 400 houses that were impacted in the village.
 They also helped provide support for villagers to buy necessary appliances, blankets, and medicine.